DASSL/LearnDB/README.md

 ## Installing and Running Node.JS
 LearnDB is run on a Node.JS express web server(tested with LTS Version 10.16.2).
 To install Node.js and run LearnDB, follow these steps:

-1) The installer can be found [here](https://nodejs.org/en/download/) and will include npm.
+1) Install [Node.js with npm](https://nodejs.org/en/download/).
 Use the installer defaults.
 2) Open a shell as administrator
 3) Navigate to the `src` directory and type `npm install`
 4) Next type `npm start`